 Leaving the Netherlands?

-In case you are leaving the Netherlands, there’s a few more things that you must take care of:
+In case you are leaving the Netherlands, there are a few more things that you must take care of:

 - Deregister from Dutch Municipality.
-In case of moving out, you must always inform the Municipality about your new address.
-Moreover, you are obliged to inform that you are leaving the country to discontinue any services that are provided to you by the government via your BSN such as allowances.
+If you are moving out, you must always inform the Municipality about your new address.
+Moreover, you are obliged to notify that you are leaving the country to discontinue any services provided by the government via your BSN, such as allowances.

 - Close your bank account.
-Unless you intend to return to the Netherlands, it’s best that you close your bank account.
+Unless you intend to return to the Netherlands, it’s best to close your bank account.
 Withdraw your money in cash or transfer it to another card.

 - Cancel monthly subscriptions.
-If you pay monthly subscriptions, either for sim only, bike rentals such as Swapfiets, or Dutch healthcare, don't forget to cancel them!
+If you pay monthly subscriptions for Sim Only deals, bike rentals such as Swapfiets, or Dutch healthcare, don't forget to cancel them!

 Have you wrapped up all loose ends?
 Perfect - it's time to move on to the next chapter.

-If you have been renting private accommodation (i.e., non-student accommodation), chances are you can skip this step.
+If you have been renting private accommodation (i.e., non-student accommodation), you can skip this section.
 If, on the other hand, you need to move out of your student accommodation, it is best to begin the dreadful search for a new place as early as you can (months before your student accommodation contract expires).

-Moreover, you may want to consider whether or not you want to purchase or rent an apartment.
+Moreover, you may want to consider whether or not you wish to purchase or rent an apartment.

-Finding as a young alumni can be difficult.
+Finding a job can be difficult for a young graduate.
 You might even need to settle for a job that does not align with your degree.
-This can either be temporary or permanent, depending on what you want you to do in the long run, and where your career trajectory inevitably takes you.
+This adjustment can be temporary or permanent, depending on what you want to do in the long run and where your career trajectory inevitably takes you.

 College Life is here to cater to both students but also graduates.
-To make job hunting easier, check the following resources:
+To make job hunting easy, check the following resources: